 • If you are allergic to the active substance or any of the other ingredients of this vaccine (listed in section 6).

-• If your immune system has a reduced ability to fight infections and other diseases (immunodeficiency) or you have a weakened immune system (immunocompromised) because of a disease or a medicine (such as cancer and chemotherapy, inherited immune problems, long-term use of drugs that weaken the immune system such as corticosteroids or immunosuppressants, or HIV infection).
+• If your immune system has a reduced ability to fight infections and other diseases (immunodeficiency) or you have a weakened immune system (immunocompromised) because of a disease or a medicine (such as cancer and chemotherapy, use of medicines that weaken the immune system such as corticosteroids or immunosuppressants, inherited immune problems, or HIV infection, IgA deficiency, history of thymus disorder, thymectomy).

 Warnings and precautions